ShimaMichael/Microblog-web-application/README.md

-#Blog web application made using flask, python and sqlacademy
+#Blog web application made using flask, python and HTML